 Both husbands’ and wives’ presence or lack of “we-ness” during an oral history interview is a strong indicator of whether a couple will divorce or not.
 The husbands and wives who are low on this dimension may not feel connected or intimate with their spouses.
 These couples are probably living parallel lives, in the same home, but never really deeply joining together any more.
 In extreme cases, spouses may blame each other for problems in their marriage to escape responsibility or to avoid talking about the problem as a couple.

-We hope that this has been thought provoking!
-Rest assured – at one time or another, all of us experience phases in our relationships in which we feel disappointed or disillusioned.
+At one time or another, everyone experiences phases in their relationships where they feel disappointed or disillusioned.
 This is normal.
 The key to addressing these feelings is communication and a mutual desire to make an effort to manage these problems, as well as the knowledge necessary to address the problems in a healthy, productive way.
-On Friday we will share some of these ways!